rdmtc/node-red-contrib-combine/README.md

 #### List

 Compose a table of consecutive incoming topics and payloads.
+Output as array, csv, html table or html list.
+Columns and sort order can be configured.

+## Timeout

+A timeout can be configured that removes messages from the internal cache.
+The statistics or the tables get re-composed when a message times out.

 ## License